Chennai Monorail: Revised corridors (Phase I)

 The State government has decided to drop one of the four monorail lines that were supposed to be built in the city.
 While originally an ambitious 111-km long Phase-I network was proposed to be constructed the revised target means the monorail grid would be only 57 km.
 The corridor from Vandalur to Puzhal via Avadi (54 km) has been axed because it runs through "undeveloped areas with no pre-existing traffic in the alignment", making it "financially unviable".
 If it had been built, it would have been the longest monorail corridor in the world.

 The revised 57-km long Phase-I of Chennai Monorail is estimated to cost ₹ 80,500 million.
 It is proposed to constitute a network of three elevated corridors—Vandalur to Velachery via Tambaram East (23 km); Poonamallee to Kathipara via Porur (16 km); and Poonamallee to Vadapalani via Valasarawakkam (18 km).
 The fourth line may be considered in the subsequent phases of the project.
 He said several monorail manufacturers had expressed the non-viability of building a 54-km monorail line (Vandalur to Puzhal) using existing technologies even during the previous tendering process.
 In the second phase, Asia's longest monorail corridor from Vandalur to Puzhal would be taken up.

 The much-anticipated monorail is expected to have nearly three dozen stations in Chennai and its suburbs.
 The stations will come up at places that are good crowd generation points.
 The locations under consideration will have sufficient space for accommodating a station.
 The accessibility to these stations is also taken into consideration.
 An expert team was formed to scout for monorail stations sites.
 The team, comprising personnel from MTC, PTCS and a private consultancy firm, were given a time period of ten days to study and come up with sites where monorail stations can come up.
 Poonamallee and Vadapalani stations are expected to get monorail depots, where the monorails could be berthed and maintained.
 The Kathipara station will boast of the multi-modal transport system with the monorail integrating with MRTS, Metro Rail, and EMU service.

-Revised corridors (2014)

-The government's realigned monorail route will connect Poonamallee in the northwest of Chennai and Vandalur in the far south through two corridors that will meet near the Kathipara intersection.